 Attorney for the EB-3 EW Visa in The Woodlands, TX

 The EB-Third Preference is also subject to statutory limits on the total number of visas issued worldwide and per country each year as explained in 8 U.S.C. §§ 1151(a) and 1152(a)(2).
-This type of via is also subject to a temporal directive contained in § 203(e)(1) of the INA, which provides that certain “[i]mmigrant visas … shall be issued to eligible immigrants in the order in which a petition in behalf of each such immigrant is filed.”
+The visa EB3 is also subject to a temporal directive contained in § 203(e)(1) of the INA, which provides that certain “[i]mmigrant visas … shall be issued to eligible immigrants in the order in which a petition in behalf of each such immigrant is filed.”

 Attorney Luis F. Hess represents workers and their employers in business-related immigration issues throughout Shenandoah, just north of The Woodlands.
-He represents people in Harris County, Montgomery County and the surrounding counties in Texas in greater Houston metropolitan area.
+Our Texas-based immigration law firm in Shenandoah and Houston represents people in Harris County, Montgomery County and the surrounding counties in Texas in greater Houston metropolitan area.

 Call (281) 306-5894 today.